AdityaZala3919/Gemini-SDK-Playground/README.md

 # 🤖 Gemini SDK Playground

-A **Streamlit-based interactive playground** built using the **Google Gemini SDK**, demonstrating:
+An interactive **Streamlit app** built with the **Google Gemini SDK**, demonstrating:

-- 💬 **Chat-based Question Answering** using the Gemini chat model.
+- 💬 **Question-Answering Chatbot** using the Gemini chat model
-- 🔍 **Text Embeddings and Similarity Search** using Gemini embeddings.
+- 🔍 **Text Embeddings and Semantic Similarity** using Gemini embeddings

 ---

 ## 🚀 Features

-### 1. 💬 Question-Answering Chatbot
+### 💬 1.
+Gemini Chatbot
-- Uses the `gemini-2.5-flash` model.
+- Uses the `gemini-2.5-flash` model for real-time Q&A.
+- Maintains conversation history using Streamlit session state.
-- Provides a conversational chat interface with memory.
+- Clean chat interface built with `st.chat_message()`.
-- Handles API errors gracefully and maintains chat history.
+- Handles errors gracefully (API or runtime).
-- Built with Streamlit’s `st.chat_message()` for a modern chat UI.

-### 2. 🔍 Text Embedding & Similarity
+### 🔍 2.
+Text Embeddings and Similarity
-- Generates **text embeddings** using `text-embedding-004`.
+- Generates embeddings using the `text-embedding-004` model.
 - Computes **cosine similarity** between multiple sentences.
-- Displays similarity as an interactive **pandas DataFrame**.
+- Displays results in a structured **pandas DataFrame** for visualization.
-- Helps visualize semantic relationships between user-provided texts.

 ---